tsayeau/weakgreeterIRCBot/README.md

 - Time: .time followed by a location, weakgreeter will respond with the local time of that location. ".time Toronto".

+- Quote: .quote will pull a random quote from the database, .quote followed by a number will pull that specified quote from the database

+- AddQuote: .addquote will add a new string of text to the quote database. ".addquote trefirefem: WE DID IT REDDIT!"

 - Help: .help, weakgreeter will respond with the command menu.

 # weakgreeter requires the following non standard modules: